The Craig Charles Funk and Soul Show

-The Craig Charles Funk and Soul Show is a British radio programme, broadcast on BBC Radio 6 Music on Saturdays, between 6 pm and 9 pm, and from 2016 until 2022 between 10 pm and 12 midnight on BBC Radio 2 (dubbed the Craig Charles House Party).
-The Radio 6 Music show is presented live by Craig Charles and produced by Simon Hodge, Ben Appleyard and Ellen Orchard for TBI Media.
-All varieties of funk and soul music are played, from classic tracks to contemporary releases.
+The Craig Charles Funk and Soul Show is a British radio programme, broadcast on BBC Radio 6 Music on Saturdays between 18:00 and 21:00, and from 2016 until 2022 between 22:00 and midnight on BBC Radio 2 (dubbed the Craig Charles House Party).
+The Radio 6 Music show is presented live by Craig Charles and produced by Simon Hodge, Ben Appleyard and Ellen Orchard for Audio Always Ltd. All varieties of funk and soul music are played, from classic tracks to contemporary releases.
 It is the longest-running show on BBC Radio 6 Music.

 Programme format

 The Craig Charles Funk and Soul Show plays classic and contemporary funk and soul music, as well as other genres such as Northern Soul, rhythm and blues, jazz, blues, gospel and hip hop.

 The programme also includes interviews with artists, as well as text messages and phone-ins from listeners.